michaeleisel/zld/README.md

 For large projects, the linking phase ([explanation](https://stackoverflow.com/questions/6264249/how-does-the-compilation-linking-process-work)) can significantly increase incremental build times.
 This project is a fork of the Apple linker, `ld`.
 It is a drop-in replacement that can substantially speed things up.

-Note: it is only intended for debug builds.
+***Note***: it is only intended for debug builds, to make debugging faster.

 ### Performance

 <img src="img/benchmarks.svg">

-Feel free to file an issue if you find it's not at least 40% faster for your case (make sure to run it twice in a row to ensure that [caches](#caching) have been generated). zld's % speedup typically goes up when linking larger projects
+Feel free to file an issue if you find it's not at least 40% faster for your case (make sure to run it twice in a row to ensure that [caches](#caching) have been generated). zld's % speedup typically goes up when linking larger projects.

 ### Stability